 “The Fed needs to raise rates quickly, but if demand for goods continues to cool, they may not need to raise rates as sharply as the market, which is now pricing in nearly three 50bp rate hikes this year, currently expects.” they said.

-Another factor that could push service prices higher is labor costs, given the tight labor market, which has a record number of vacancies.
+Another factor that might push service prices higher is labor costs, given the tight labor market, which has a record number of vacancies.
 Upward pressure on wages fuels risks of further upward pressure on prices for services such as health care, recreation and dining out, economists at Citigroup Inc said in a note.

-“This underlying inflationary pressure resulting from a tight labor market could be the most important element keeping the Fed from raising rates rapidly toward its estimate of the long-term neutral rate,” said Citi economists Veronica Clark and Andrew Hollenhorst.
+“This underlying inflationary pressure resulting from a tight labor market might be the most important element keeping the Fed from raising rates rapidly toward its estimate of the long-term neutral rate,” said Citi economists Veronica Clark and Andrew Hollenhorst.

 original note: